hclbaur/sdt-core/docs/TUTORIAL.md

 As we have one group of contacts with one phonenumber node (Alice and Chris), and another containing a single contact that has two (Bob), the `println` statement on the third line gets executed twice; once for each group.

 So what does it print?
 The automatic variables available in the compound statement speak for themselves.
-There's the *current-grouping-key*, which in this case is the number of phones - either 1 or 2 - and then there's the corresponding *current-group* which is the set of contact nodes with that particular number of phones.
+There's the *sdt:current-grouping-key*, which in this case is the number of phones - either 1 or 2 - and then there's the corresponding *sdt:current-group* which is the set of contact nodes with that particular number of phones.

 Typically (but not necessarily) you will not only iterate groups but also the nodes *in* those groups, using a nested foreach loop: